China Congress ends with show of unity behind Xi's vision for national greatness - ExBulletin

 China Congress ends with show of unity behind Xi's vision for national greatness

-BEIJING (AP) China's national legislature completes its work annual session Monday, with the usual display of near-unanimous support for plans to realize ruling Communist Party leader Xi Jinping's vision for the nation.
+BEIJING (AP) China's national legislature has wrapped up its annual session Monday, with the usual display of near-unanimous support for plans to realize ruling Communist Party leader Xi Jinping's vision for the nation.

 The week-long event, filled with meetings carefully planned to allow for no surprises, highlighted how Chinese politics has become increasingly calibrated to elevate Xi.